Please read the general section first!

 The MattzoLayoutController is used to control bascule bridges or similar components.

 The underlying idea is to automate a bascule bridge over which train lines are running.
 These bridges must frequently open due to ships crossing the river or bay under the bridge.

 The controller controls a motor that opens and closes the bridge.
 The states “open” and “close” are determinated by reed sensors.
 The sensor events are reported back to Rocrail.
 After the sensors are triggered, there is usually some extra time to fully close or open the bridge.
-After the extra time has expired, the bridge has reached its final position, the motor is stopped and a virtual sensor even is send back to Rocrail to announce the “fully open” and “fuly closed” state.
+After the extra time has expired, the bridge has reached its final position, the motor is stopped and a virtual sensor event is sent back to Rocrail to announce the “fully open” and “fuly closed” state.

 When the bridge is fully open, a green signal indicates that boats can pass the river beneath the bridge.
 If the bridge is moving or closed, the signal is red.
 A flashing yellow LED indicates that the bridge is moving.
 When the bridge is opening, a small white LED next to the red signal indicates the upcoming opening of the bridge and that captains shall start their engines.
+All lights are optional.